-Providing no more than was absolutely necessary for basic elementary schooling in a rural area, the Mount Zion Schoolhouse is, nonetheless, Augusta County’s least altered two-room schoolhouse built as such.
+Providing no more than was absolutely necessary for basic elementary schooling in a rural area, the Mount Zion Schoolhouse was, nonetheless, Augusta County’s least altered two-room schoolhouse built as such.
 It was completed in 1876 and remained in use as an Augusta County public school until 1942.
 By 1880 the school served sixty-five pupils with an average daily attendance of thirty-four.
 In its last years of operation, only one classroom, serving grades one through four, was in use.
 Grades five through seven were bussed to a neighboring consolidated school and their former classroom was used for storing wood and the water bucket.
 The building was sold by the county in 1948 and converted into a residence, but with little change to the exterior.
-It has since been demolished.
+The Mt.
+Zion Schoolhouse has since been demolished.

 Abbreviations: